Gigaspaces/xap-docs/site/content/xap/12.2/admin/troubleshooting-testing-system-environment.markdown

 To perform a simple system testing you should use the `space-instance.bat` script on windows or `space-instance.sh` script on linux.

 {{% refer %}}
-To setup a production environment see the [Moving into Production Checklist](./moving-into-production-checklist.html).
+To set up a production environment,refer to [Moving into Production Checklist](./moving-into-production-checklist.html).
 {{% /refer %}}

 # Verifying Local Installation